kiboschool/course-mathematical-thinking/src/lessons/propositional-logic/logical-conjunctions.md

 # Connectors part 1: And/Or:

 ## Key ideas:
-- Introduce the concept of truth tables
+- Introduce the concept of truth tables.
-- Introduce the truth table and notation for And
+- Introduce the truth table and notation for And.
-- Introduce the truth table and notation for Or
+- Introduce the truth table and notation for Or.

 ## And:
 The first connector we will discuss is ***AND***.
 We use it often to connect propositions - "I am tired ***AND*** I am happy" - but let's formalize our understanding of it.
-Firt, in propositional logic, we often use a specific symbol to indicate ***AND*** rather than writin the word over and over again.
+First, in propositional logic, we often use a specific symbol to indicate ***AND*** rather than writin the word over and over again.
 The symbol for AND is \\( \land \\).
 So you should be able to interpret I am tired \\( \land \\) I am happy the same way as the above sentence.

 Let \\( P\\), \\( Q\\) be two propositions.
 Instinctively, we have a sense for what \\( P \land  Q\\) mean, but let's formalize it! remember that our key objective is to be very specific.
 This might be easier to reason about with concrete examples so:
 - Let \\( P\\) be the proposition "You are reading this on your phone"